inrupt/solid-client-js/docs/source/tutorial/manage-access-control-list.rst

      :start-after: BEGIN-EXAMPLE-WRITE-ACL-RESOURCE-PUBLIC
      :end-before: END-EXAMPLE-WRITE-ACL-RESOURCE-PUBLIC

-- Use :doc:`setPublicDefaultAccess
+- Use :apisolidclient:`setPublicDefaultAccess
-  </api/modules/_acl_agent_>` to grant Access Modes
+  </modules/_acl_agent_#setPublicDefaultAccess>` to grant Access Modes
   to everybody (whether logged in or not) for the Resource's children if the Resource is a Container:

   .. literalinclude:: /examples/write-acl-default-public.js
      :language: typescript